OrangeSpyderMan/inkplate10-weather-cal/README.md

 ```

 The installer prompts for the weather provider, API keys, Google Static Maps
-Map ID, location, optional Netatmo details, optional MQTT logging, and whether
+Map ID, location, optional Netatmo details, optional MQTT weather publishing,
-to start the service/container.
-It keeps secrets out of committed YAML files:
+and whether to start the service/container.
+It keeps secrets out of committed
+YAML files:

 - Docker installs write secrets to `.env` and config to
   `server/config/config.yaml`.